 - Open to Countries/Regions: Worldwide, ALL Countries

 I generally receive about 1-2 surveys per week from American Consumer Panel.
 That’s pretty good amount of the surveys in my opinion.
 Typically I receive a short “screener” survey first (screener” surveys are used to determine if you qualify for the longer paid surveys) and if I qualify for the survey, I will receive a long survey which will offers more points.

 Their surveys reward from 100 points up to 3000/5000 points.
 For the surveys I qualify – usually pay $4 – $5 (now is 400 – 500 points) which is really good.
 I also earn 5 – 25 points for trying but disqualify.
-I found myself more willing to answer their screeners now cause I still earn something even if I disqualify.
+I found myself more willing to answer their survey due to their good qualify surveys and the survey screener rewards.